Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

 Let us briefly mention how to probabilistically treat the constrained fluxes, as done in ~\cite{braunstein17}.
 Within a Bayesian framework, we can investigate what is the \textit{a posteriori} probability of observing a configuration of fluxes given a vector $\mathbf{b}$, encoding the mass-balance equations into a likelihood function, and the constraints on the range of variability into single-variable priors:

-where $\delta\left(\mathbf{S}\mathbf{v} - \mathbf{b}\right)$ is the Dirac delta function equals to 1 for configurations of fluxes satisfying the mass-balance conditions and 0 otherwise, $Z_{p}$ is the normalization constant, or partition function in the statistical mechanics jargon. \\ Here we are interested in the joint probability distribution between the auxiliary `experimental' fluxes (affected by noise) $\mathbf{v}^{e}$, and the `constrained' ones (confined within the polytope described by the stoichiometric constraints and the boundaries of variability) $\mathbf{v}$, shown in Eq. \ref{eq:jointdist} of the main text.
+where $\delta\left(\mathbf{S}\mathbf{v} - \mathbf{b}\right)$ is the Dirac delta function equals to 1 for configurations of fluxes satisfying the mass-balance conditions and 0 otherwise, $Z_{p}$ is the normalization constant, or partition function in the statistical mechanics jargon. \\ Here we are interested in the joint probability distribution between the auxiliary `experimental' fluxes (affected by noise) $\mathbf{v}^{e}$, and the `constrained' ones (confined within the polytope described by the stoichiometric constraints and the boundaries of variability) $\mathbf{v}$, shown in Eq. (\ref{eq:jointdist}) of the main text.
 For sake of simplicity we define as $E = |\mathcal{E}|$ the number of observed fluxes (it varies from 26 to 25 when considering ~\cite{nanchen06} or ~\cite{schuetz12} respectively), and we restrict the analysis on $\mathbf{v}^{e}\in\mathbb{R}^{E}$, hence, at difference with the main text, the latter collects only the values of the noisy and measured fluxes.
-Furthermore, we recall that the indices of the measured fluxes in $\mathcal{E}$ allow for the mapping between $\mathbf{v}^{e}$ and the corresponding components in $\mathbf{v}$; finally, we can re-phrase the original distribution in Eq. \ref{eq:jointdist} as
+Furthermore, we recall that the indices of the measured fluxes in $\mathcal{E}$ allow for the mapping between $\mathbf{v}^{e}$ and the corresponding components in $\mathbf{v}$; finally, we can define the joint distribution of the two sets of fluxes as